mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

 This API endpoint helps users be entertained by listening to tracks from their favourite artists.
 Spotify users can use this API endpoint to view all the top tracks of their favourite artists.
-If they like, they can find the most popular track of their favourite artist and then hear a 30 second preview of the track to see if they like it.
+If they like, they can **find the most popular track of their favourite artist** and then **hear a 30 second preview** of the track to see if they like it.
-The track objects also let users know which album the track is from in case the user wants to find out what other tracks are on that same Album.
+The track objects also let users know **which album the track** is from in case the user wants to find out what other tracks are on that same Album.

-Helping users navigate to tracks by their favourite helps improve the experience of users and encourages them to listen to more tracks.
+Helping users navigate to tracks by their favourite helps **improve the experience** of users and encourages them to listen to more tracks and <u>**stay on the platform for longer**</u>.

-The more tracks the user listens to, the more advertisements they will also listen too between those tracks.
+The **more tracks** the user listens to, the **more advertisements** they will also listen too between those tracks.
-The more advertisements they hear, the more likely the user will hear about a product or service they like that is being advertised to them.
+The **more advertisements** they hear, the more likely the user will hear about a product or service they like that is being advertised to them.
-This in turn makes Spotify more valuable for advertisers and generate revenue.
+This in turn makes Spotify more valuable for advertisers and **generate revenue**.

-Also, if Users find the tracks they hear but really don't like listening to ads, then they may pay a subscription to upgrade to a premium spotify account.
+Also, if Users find the tracks they hear but really don't like listening to ads, then they may **pay a subscription to upgrade to a premium spotify account**.
 This is another revenue stream for Spotify.

 ### Second process